santhosh2r2/rpi-getting-started/myCode/Freenove/README.md

 # Freenove Projects

+> **_WARNING:_** Basic knowledge and working of different electronic components such as LEDs, Resistors is expected to proceed with these projects.
+I will try to explain the components and their working in this repo in the [Components](./00_Components/README.md) section.
+If you require assistance, just drop a issue.

 They are set of projects that comes along with the Freenove starter kit.

 They offer codes in